Life Begins Anew

 Life Begins Anew (La vita ricomincia) is a 1945 Italian melodrama film directed by Mario Mattoli and starring Alida Valli, Fosco Giachetti and Eduardo De Filippo.
-It was the third most popular Italian film during 1945-46 after Roberto Rossellini's Rome, Open City and Partenza ore 7, a comedy always directed by Mattoli.
+It was the third most popular Italian film during 1945-46 after Roberto Rossellini's Rome, Open City and Partenza ore 7, a comedy also directed by Mattoli.

 Plot

 Paolo Martini, a doctor of chemistry and Italian veteran returns home to Rome after spending some time in a British Prisoner of War camp during the Second World War.
 After returning to find his son, Sandro, grown some years.
 He finds his wife, Patrizia, had some difficulty during his 6 years away.
 He also meets the Professor, their new next-door neighbor who lost his wife and daughter in the bombings of Napoli.

 After readjusting to his new life at home, Paolo is frightened when Patrizia suddenly disappears.
 After searching through Rome with the Professor, he finally finds her in custody at the police station.
 She has been accused of murdering a man.

 Patrizia admits to Paolo that during the desperate war years, she prostituted herself to pay for medicine to keep Sandro alive.
 Paolo is at first outraged and pushes her away.
 He even tried to confess to the murder to spare Patrizia, despite the advice of the investigator not to.
 Patrizia is eventually acquitted of the murder, but Paolo admits to wanting to leave her.
 The Professor's speech to Paolo at the end of the film convinces Paolo to stay and try to restart his life anew with Sandro and Patrizia.